What is a SIPOC (suppliers, inputs, process, outputs, customers) diagram?

 - Helps with problem-solving initiatives.

-- Creates a template that can be reused for various processes and projects.
+- Creates a reusable template for various processes and projects.

 - Ensures all team members are on the same page.